-Ten artists are half way through the twelve-week project with the help of lead mentor-artists George Rahi and assistant artist Sasha Ford, and special guest mentors Marc St. Pierre, Chris Anderson, Giorgio Magnanensi, Brady Marks, and Simon Lyons.
+Ten young artists collaborated over twelve weeks, with the help of lead mentor-artists George Rahi and assistant artist Sasha Ford, and special guest mentors Marc St. Pierre, Chris Anderson, Giorgio Magnanensi, Brady Marks, and Simon Lyons.

-The Reorganized Organ intends to offer a fun and inviting approach to learning about the extraordinarily complex subject of wasted electronics by unraveling and investigating the relations that artists have to the electronics they use.
-More generally, it aims to help grow a more thoughtful technological culture.
+The Reorganized Organ offered a fun and inviting approach to learning about the extraordinarily complex subject of wasted electronics by unraveling and investigating the relations that artists have to the electronics they use.

 → how instrument design affects sound-making possibilities